chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         curl -k -X DELETE -s http://localhost:10144/_snapshot/chef-automate-es6-event-feed-service
         ```

-1. While running the restore command, If you are getting this error in logs: `Path is not accessible on master node`, follow the steps given below:
+1. While running the restore command, If you are getting this error: `Path is not accessible on master node`, follow the steps given below:
-    1. Go to any Automate HA Opensearch Node, and run the below command:
+    1. Log in to any Automate HA Opensearch Node, and run the below command:

         ```bash
         chmod 777 -R /mnt/automate_backups/
         ```

-1. If you are getting `The hab user doesn't have read/write/exec permission on the backup repository` error, follow the steps given below:
+1. If you are getting `The hab user doesn't have read/write/exec permission on the backup repository` error, run the below command:

     ```bash
     sudo chown hab:hab /mnt/automate_backups